oliverroick/oliverroick.net/src/_posts/2018-09-05-lambda-error-logging-with-sentry.md

 body_id: blog
 ---

-{% post_update %}
-The solution discussed here uses Raven, Sentry's discontinued JavaScript SDK.
-Since I published the post, [@sentry/node](https://www.npmjs.com/package/@sentry/node) has been released, which [makes logging on AWS Lambda](https://docs.sentry.io/platforms/node/serverless/) a lot simpler.
+{% include update.html u="The solution discussed here uses Raven, Sentry's discontinued JavaScript SDK.
+Since I published the post, [@sentry/node](https://www.npmjs.com/package/@sentry/node) has been released, which [makes logging on AWS Lambda](https://docs.sentry.io/platforms/node/serverless/) a lot simpler." %}
-{% endpost_update %}

 Every unhandled exception is a bug in your software.
 Things will go wrong in your Lambda function, and you want to know about it.